parth-shah9/WebWay/README.md

 Flexible and Easy to Use: great for smaller platforms getting started to jump start their digital business.

-(made with HTML and CSS) to create base layout for all types of browsers)
+*creates base layout for all types of browsers*. (made with HTML and CSS)